 You can use the buttons near the bottom of the Attitude Simulator window to launch a series of dialog boxes to set up aspects of the simulation.

 |This enables you to select initialization, simulation, and post-processing files.
 You can also set parameters to add, remove, and reorder the files.

 |Choose an attitude integrator and select and set parameters for it.

 |Select an atmospheric density model and set its parameters (reference density, reference altitude, and scale altitude).
 If an attitude file uses atmospheric density as one of its input parameters, then it will employ the selected model and accompanying parameters.
 For further information on the models, see Astrogator Atmospheric Models and High Precision Orbit Propagator (HPOP) Drag Model.

 The output of the simulation is an attitude (*.a) file.
-Enter the desired path and filename, or click the ellipsis (...) button to browse for an appropriate destination.
-If you select the 'Use for attitude definition' box, the simulated attitude will automatically be inserted into the satellite's attitude profile, overriding any basic or targeted attitude for the specified time period.
+Enter the destination path and file name, or click the ellipsis button to browse for one.
+Select Use for attitude definition if you want STK to automatically insert the simulated attitude into the satellite's attitude profile.
+This will override any basic or targeted attitude for the same time period.

 Click Advanced window, a progress indicator might appear and the scenario might animate during the simulation.to execute the simulation.
 Depending on selections you have made in the

 Clickor to save the settings you have made in the simulator.